codsen/codsen/packages/ast-delete-object/readme.md

 <!-- prettier-ignore-end -->

-If you want to delete only key/value pairs and **leave their parent objects alone**, see [object-delete-key](https://github.com/codsen/object-delete-key).
+If you want to delete only key/value pairs and **leave their parent objects intact**, see [object-delete-key](https://github.com/codsen/object-delete-key).
 It can delete key and or values from plain objects.
 Of course, those objects can be nested within anything.
 That's standard thing for `ast`-class libraries.

 ## Install